 And Misaki understood.
 "You!
 You're the Frost King!"

 "Indeed, fair maiden."
 He bowed mockingly.
 "Frost King Usui, at your service."

 Misaki was so...just so...so...
 "You lied to me!" she shouted.

 "Perhaps.
 But I lie to everyone who visits here, so don't think you are special for that reason."
-Usui began to walk towards his throne, and the old man stepped down easily.
-"Although," he continued, "I've never shown anyone who I really am, so you may feel honored at this."
-Sitting down now, he smiled again at Misaki.
+Usui began to walk toward his throne, and the old man stepped down easily.
+"Although," he continued, "I've never shown anyone who I really am, so you may feel special at this."
+Sitting down, he smiled again at Misaki.

-She still didn't know how to comprehend what was going on.
+She still didn't know how to comprehend what was happening.
 "So...so you let people believe that he's the Frost King?
 But why?"

 Usui tilted his head to the side, thinking.
 "Too much trouble."

 Usui shrugged.
 "Being the King.
 Being dignified when I have visitors.
 Sitting in this chair.
 Really, it's all so tiresome."

 "But—you—you're the king!
 You have to!"
 Misaki finally came back to herself after the shock of Usui's reveal wore off, and she remembered that she didn't have time to talk about why he pretends to be a soldier when he himself is the King.

 That he was the true king there was no doubt.
 The way he held himself upon his throne.
 The ways his servants reacted to him.
 The atmosphere in the room.
 Usui was the Frost King.
 Usui.
 This...this...bastard